 Coronavirus and hearing loss

-While these are essential and sensible precautions to reduce the spread of Coronavirus, it has had unintended consequences for people who are deaf or living with hearing loss.
+While these are essential and sensible precautions to reduce the spread of Coronavirus, these can have unintended consequences for people who are deaf or living with hearing loss.

 Face coverings and lipreading

-Widespread use of face masks / coverings have created a huge barrier for individuals who rely on lipreading.
+The use of face masks / coverings in some public services can cause a barrier for individuals who rely on lipreading.

 They reduce clarity of speech and being unable to see mouth or facial expressions makes it impossible for people who lipread or use British Sign Language (BSL) to communicate effectively.
 This could pose a risk to their health and safety.